dagger/dagger/docs/current/cli/389936-run-pipelines-cli.md

 ## Conclusion

-This tutorial introduced you to the Dagger CLI and its `dagger query` sub-command.
+This tutorial introduced you to the Dagger CLI and its `dagger query` and `dagger run` sub-commands.
 It explained how to install the CLI and how to use it to execute Dagger GraphQL API queries.
 It also provided a working example of how to run a Dagger pipeline from the command line using a Bash shell script.

 Use the [API Reference](https://docs.dagger.io/api/reference) and the [CLI Reference](./979595-reference.md) to learn more about the Dagger GraphQL API and the Dagger CLI respectively.